Presenter: James L. Coyle, PhD, CCC-SLP, BCS-S, ASHA Fellow

 "I liked the expertise of the presenter, and the visual material was clear and helpful.
 Some anatomical notions and vocabulary that have been clarified in my mind were beneficial as well as the research results about what's normal in swallowing and how to judge PAS when the cough is NOT spontaneous."
 A.P.
 (Mar.
 2023)

 "Course was to the point.
 I liked the anatomy review and the understanding to not use the score as a descriptor number, but to use the number as a reference for myself to develop descriptions of the patient’s swallow."
 J.H.
 (Mar.
 2023)

 "Review of anatomy and practice videos were beneficial."
 J.V.
 (Mar.
 2023)

 "The presenter was thorough and clear.
+I enjoyed the presentation.
 The use of the PAS and the discussion about how it was developed was interesting.
-I also liked how the study gave us a perspective of the normal PAS scores.
-I enjoyed the presentation.
-And the discussion about PAS use."
+I also liked how the study gave us a perspective of the normal PAS scores."
 L.S.
 (Mar.
 2023)